verifythis/verifythis.github.io/casino/index.md

 ```

-## A Play
+## Explanation of the contract

 Initially both, `pot` and `bet`, are empty.
-The hashed `secret` and the `guess`
+The hashed `secret` and
-have a default value value.
-The program allows the following operations:
+the `guess` have a default value value.
+The program allows the
+following operations:

-- constructor: Initialises the state of the contract, e.g., sets the `operator`.
+- `constructor` Initialises the state of the contract, e.g., sets
+  the `operator` to the account which added the contract to the
+  blockchain.

-- create game: Initialises a new play of the game, e.g., sets the `secret`.
+- `createGame(_hashedNumber)`: Initialises a new play of the game, e.g.,
+   sets the `secret` value.

-- add money to pot: This is implemented by a *payable* method.
-The *payable*
+- `addToPot()`.
+Transfers money from the operator to the pot.
+    This is implemented by a *payable* method.
+The *payable* modifier
-  modifier gives a method an implicit argument which holds the amount of money
+    gives a method an implicit argument which holds the amount of
-  which was sent along with the method invocation.
-Here, it indicates that the
+    money which was sent along with the method invocation.
+Here, it
-  method caller sends the amount of money which goes into the `pot` from his
+    indicates that the method caller sends the amount of money which
-  blockchain wallet.
-The operation can only be executed by the operator.
-If this
+    goes into the `pot` from his blockchain wallet.
+The operation can
+    only be executed by the operator.
+If this condition fails, the
-  condition fails, the state will roll back to the point where the external call
+    state will roll back to the point where the external call to the
-  to the blockchain was made.
+    blockchain was made.
 In Solidity, the roll back conditions are
     expressed as require instructions.

-- remove money from the pot: This can only be done if no bet is placed.
-It will
+- `removeFromPot()`.
+Transfers money from the pot to the `operator`.
+   This can only be done if no bet is placed.
-  send money back to the operator.

-- place bet: If the game is available, the caller of this method becomes the player.
+- `placeBet(guess)`.
+Let the sender place a bet.
+If the game is available,
+   the caller of this method becomes the player, its sent money is
+   added to the pot, the given `guess` is stored.

+- `decideBet(secretNumber)`.
+Decides the winner of a play.
+It can only
-- decide bet: can only be called if the bet is placed.
-If the player wins, the
+  be called if the bet is placed.
+If the player wins, the amount of
-  amount of the bet will be doubled, and send to the player.
+  the bet will be doubled, and send to the player.
 If the operator
   wins, the bet is moved into the pot.

-The idea would be that the code ensures that the player can get the money by
-calling decide bet.
-In smart contracts: calling a method and money transfer are
-done hand-in-hand.

-In this example, all the money is modeled in the game.
-Variants are possible,
-where the operator can enforce the player to pay a fee to place a bet.

-The code has several challenges.
-It would be possible to create a denial of
-service contract.
-The transfer might be implemented wrongly, by refusing payment
-(`require(false);` on the transfer method).
-In that case, the state would always
-roll back, and the game state would never become idle anymore.
-The player might
-not be able to win anything, but it does damage to the operator.

-There are solutions, like using the send method, that allows to check if the
-payment actually succeeded.

-In parallel there was a discussion about how to express absence of denial of
-service attacks, by using temporal properties like AG EF (state = idle).
+Note, Solidity has an internal transaction system.
+An external service
+calls starts a new transaction.
+If the execution fails, e.g.,
+a `require` is not met, the transaction is rolled backed, and the
+state remains the same in the block chain.